godpype1-art/Push_Swap/README.md

 The intent behind this project is, not only to introduce the concept of sorting algorithms, but also to teach how to work as a team, and working on a larger scaled project.

+The parser, adaptive algorithm, the medium aglorithm and bench management were made by falves-e.
+The stack implementation, simple and medium aglorithms were made by afranco-.

 ---

 ## How It Works